lumoslabs/leanplum_api/README.md

 #   Ed. note 2017-09-12 - looks like Leanplum changed their API and everything is considered offline now
 api.track_events(event, allow_offline: true)

-# You can also track events, user attributes, and device attributes at the same time. magic!
+# You can also track events, user attributes, and device attributes at the same time.
+Magic!
 api.track_multi(
   events: event,
   user_attributes: user_attributes,